Laurence279/asp-net-razor-pages/README.md

 ### Starting the application:

-In VS Code: `Ctrl + F5`, select .NET core as the environment.
+VS Code: `Ctrl + F5`, select .NET core as the environment.